 Unemployment insurance provides temporary partial wage replacement to workers who lose their jobs through no fault of their own.
 The benefits are funded by federal and state taxes paid by employers.
 We touch on the topic only lightly here and more thoroughly in the Business Taxes section.

 Federal Unemployment Taxes

 The FUTA (Federal Unemployment Tax Act) tax pays the administrative costs of the program at both the federal and state levels.
-Businesses file a federal UI (unemployment insurance) tax return once a year.
+Businesses file a Form 940 – Employer's Annual Federal Unemployment (FUTA) Tax Return once a year.
 It is generally due one month after the year ends.
 There are three tests used to determine whether you must pay FUTA tax: a general test, household employees test, and farmworkers employees test.